wayneandlayne/KiCadMacOSPackaging/README.md

 Some of the things in here that "look weird" are so it works well in our Jenkins cluster.

+I have changed my mind about how these scripts work together, but I am holding off refactoring until after the artifacts are released--or they'll never be posted!

 Goals
 =====
 1) Users should be able to browse the included help without going inside a bundle.
 This is important so they can do things like put the documentation on their tablets or print some of it out.